 I slept with neither of them.
 (Don’t know, don’t care – if anybody wonders.)

 Before she finally stopped talking to me, the Kenyan lost patience and made a final attempt to bring her satellite to earth – a schoolmistress dressing down a pupil about exactly what she knew or had heard he had been up to with his new playmate and the details of where and how; and really sorting them out.

 I was staggered both by how crass she appeared and at my own involuntary pity at the gap between performance and reality.

 Not unlike the feelings watching the arch, uber-apprentice and Leader of the Free World himself who staggers people with Hollywood fantasy blockbuster hero speeches – people too exhausted to remember that this is a transaction with his constituency, the fodder he dupes who confuse the facial tics and hissing, twittering and howler monkey hooting with a heroic gumption and astuteness.

-(Or an Everyman’s Oscar Wilde – a master of media manipulation.
+(Or an everyman’s Oscar Wilde – a camp master of media manipulation.
 And method acting so much better than the over-rated Meryl Streep’s.)

-She’d told me enough about war-torn Kenya, her harsh mother parking her in public school here from an early age, and about the behaviour of an extended family of African relatives, for me to excuse the Kenyan or regard her with equanimity.
+She’d told me enough about war-torn Kenya, her harsh mother parking her in public school here from an early age, and about the behaviour of an extended family of African relatives, for me to excuse the Kenyan or regard her with equanimity and some respect.

 Excuse an opportunist with a self-regard the size of Kensington Palace, little visible empathy, and on the lookout for any weakness and niceness?
 A fatal mistake.